Ultimate Reader Success Story to Japan

 After 2.5 weeks together, we were sad to say goodbye to our son.
 My husband and I took the JR Express train back to Tokyo Station.
 Since our flight out wasn’t until later that night, we walked to the nearby Imperial Gardens.
 The Sakura that had been in full bloom during our week in Tokyo had already passed by this time, but other plants and trees were beginning to bloom, and it was a lovely way to spend a couple of hours.

 We returned to Tokyo Station for a late lunch before boarding the Narita Express train (our final use of the JR Pass) to Narita Airport.
-It was a smooth, non-stop, and stress-free way to travel between the city and the airport.
+It was a smooth, nonstop, and stress-free journey between the city and the airport.

 The airport was pretty quiet (a mid-week evening), and we were directed to use the automated departure gates, which took almost no time at all.
 With 3 hours before departure, we had time to visit Starbucks (a must) and then put our Priority Pass from Venture X to use by visiting the ANA Lounge.
 Highly recommend!
 While the food offerings were subpar during our visit (glad we had a full meal at Tokyo Station), I was able to have a glass of wine to calm my pre-flight nerves, the lounge was large and had plenty of seating options, and the best of all…private shower suites.